HaydenDunstan/Example-Database/README.md

 My ER diagram model of how the database would function is found in gn-model.pdf

-My outlined set of relations for my database is in gng.md
+My outlined set of relations(relational schema) for my database is in gng.md

 My creation commands for creating the database are in gng-construct.sql